-We take a visionary multigenerational approach in planning for the long-term by building a roadmap to help you provide assistance to those you care most about.
+We take a visionary multigenerational approach in planning for the long-term by building a roadmap to help you provide assistance to those you care most about

-The assistance to loved ones planning approach encompasses just that, planning for a variety of situations that can occur during your lifetime.
-This can include caring for children, helping adult children and other family members, paying for college, making major purchases, changes in marital status, and caring for aging parents, advice during bereavement, and even providing for the care of a loved family pet.
+By planning to assist your loved ones, you prepare for a variety of situations that can occur during your lifetime.
+This may include caring for children or grandchildren, helping adult children and other family members, paying for or contributing to college, making major purchases, changes in marital status, caring for aging parents, advice during bereavement, and even providing for the care of a loved family pet.
 Below we cover some of the more popular ways to offer assistance to loved ones.

 Advice on Elder Care.
 If you are among the “sandwich generation,” managing senior living options and elder care for an aging parent, spouse or close friend can present difficult challenges.
 We work with you to create strategies for managing the day-to-day affairs and medical decisions of those not mentally or physically able to do so.